drewdouglass1/JCacheSample/README.md

 You should be able to access the WAR file build from the 'target' folder

 # Bluemix Setup
-For the purpose of this tutorial, the application will be run on Bluemix.
+For the purpose of this tutorial, the application will be deployed on Bluemix.
 To run your application on Bluemix, you must sign up for Bluemix and installed the Cloud Foundry command line tool.
 To sign up for Bluemix, head to https://console.ng.bluemix.net and register.

 You can download the Cloud Foundry command line tool by following the steps in https://github.com/cloudfoundry/cli